stormid/scaffold/docs/making-websites/javascript.md

 ## Entry files
-There are two entry points files for Webpack that create two corresponding transpiled and compiled JavaScript files of the same name.
+There are two entry points files for Rspack that create two corresponding transpiled and compiled JavaScript files of the same name.
 1. Index `src/js/index.js` initialises the main modules in the app
 2. AppInsights `src/js/appinsights/index.js` contains the Application Insights script for client-side telemetry